stevenslade/Tech-Theory/README.md

 ## <a id="installation"></a>Installation

-* Run the following to install dependancies, the following will be installed, express, inquirer, mysql2
+* Run the following to install dependancies, the following will be installed, express, inquirer, mysql2, dotenv,

 > npm i